 The air quality objectives applicable to LAQM in Scotland are set out in the Air Quality (Scotland) Regulations 2000 (Scottish SI 2000 No 97), the Air Quality (Scotland) (Amendment) Regulations 2002 (Scottish SI 2002 No 297), and are shown in Table 1.1.
-This table shows the objectives in units of microgrammes per cubic metre $\mu$ g/m (milligrammes per cubic metre, mg/m for carbon monoxide) with the number of exceedences in each year that are permitted (where applicable).
+This table shows the objectives in units of microgrammes per cubic metre μg/m3 (milligrammes per cubic metre, mg/m3 for carbon monoxide) with the number of exceedences in each year that are permitted (where applicable).

-Table 1.1 Air Quality Objectives included in Regulations for the purpose of LAQM in Sc otland
+Table 1.1 Air Quality Objectives included in Regulations for the purpose of LAQM in Scotland